abdoemr11/dev-challenge-responive/README.md

 ## 3 Interior Design Challenge
 - the use of position:fixed it is just an absolute but with document as a parent
-- right now I have a serious problem
+- right now I have a serious problem with modal navbar on mobile, when closing the navbar from "x" then changing the size of the screen the navbar will still be hidden even on large screen.
+It's due it was hidden with javascript